Energy Solutions

 Why We’re Involved

 It may seem counterintuitive that an organization known for housing, nonprofit, and small business loans is involved in energy.
 Our larger goal is to make sure that every person in the state can fully participate in the economy and society.
-And our mission is to provide systematically excluded people and communities with the financial, human, and civic resources they need to be economically secure.
+And our mission is to provide people and communities with the financial, human, and civic resources they need to be economically secure.

 Helping people, businesses, and nonprofits reduce their energy costs, in the homes, buildings, and communities we’ve helped them buy, develop, and preserve, is a natural fit for us.
 Our presence in the energy space means that more people have the opportunity to take advantage of these modern solutions.